 Last week, staff were mailed information about your right to take time off for certain COVID-19 related reasons.
 These COVID-19 leave benefits are effective until December 31, 2020.
 Other established NCS leave policies may also apply.
 If you are unable to return to work or have questions about these benefits, please contact Pam Rex at 825-1304 or firstname.lastname@example.org.

-Please feel free to reach out to your supervisor if you have any additional questions.
-If you are unable to reach your supervisor, please contact our Main Office at 822-7206, or email email@example.com and we will connect you with a staff person who can assist you.
+Please feel free to reach out to a NCS Director if you have any additional questions – Rodney Oien (845-9539), Dawn DeHart (845-2020), April Frazer (499-7890).
+If you are having trouble reaching someone, please contact our Main Office at 822-7206, or email email@example.com and we will connect you with a staff person who can assist you.

 We appreciate your commitment to serving children and families as we face this challenge together.